Verduno (CN), Italy

-Aymeric Zublena, Architect of the Paris-based architectural firm SCAU , team leader
+Aymeric Zublena, from SCAU Architecture, Paris , team leader

-Client: ASL ( Local Health Authority) 18 Alba (Cuneo)
+Client: ASL ( Local Health Authority) CN2 Alba-Bra

 The site is very wide (over 200,000 square metres) and stretches over the northern slope of the hill of Verduno.
-The construction will be isolated and surrounded by the cultivated land on the hill on which suburban housing have not as yet proliferated.
 The idea behind the construction of the Alba-Bra Hospital is based on an innovative concept of a horizontal, rectangular block that breaks away from the self contained units designed in previous years, and develops the principle of a mainly horizontal organization of space.
 In particular, this concept promotes intercommunication between wards, an easier adjustment to internal changes and better working conditions.
 All these improvements are also due to the fact that sunlight reaches all the areas of the building where personnel is stationed , which also leads to improved quality of services for patients.